 All in all, weather permitting, the outdoor courts provide a great opportunity to play surrounded by a beautiful setting, and they are free to use on a first-come, first-served basis.

-The courts don’t have lighting, which limits the time you can play.
+Note: The courts don't have lighting, which limits the time you can play.

 The Destin United Methodist Church pickleball courts offer a good indoor option for players in the Destin area.
-It features four dedicated courts — two for intermediate players and two for more competitive play.
+It features four dedicated courts, " two for intermediate players and two for more competitive play.

 The courts are on a wooden basketball surface with portable nets and taped lines.
 They're also wheelchair-friendly, making them accessible for players of all levels and abilities.
 A small $5 fee per session is required, and players need to contact the church to reserve court space.

-Pickleball Courts Nearby Destin, FL
+Pickleball Courts Near Destin, FL

 Just a 13-minute drive from Destin, Fort Walton Beach offers more public courts where you can play pickleball.
 At Mooney Park, you'll find six outdoor courts built in early 2021.
 They're brand new and very well-kept, with permanent lines and nets on a concrete surface.
 The courts are free to the public, and Fort Walton Beach residency is not required.